haml/haml/REFERENCE.md

 ### `:coffee` {#coffee-filter}

-Compiles the filtered text to Javascript using Coffeescript.
+Compiles the filtered text to JavaScript in `<script>` tag using CoffeeScript.
 You can also reference this filter as `:coffeescript`.
 This filter is implemented using Tilt.

 ### `:css` {#css-filter}